Author: Don Grissom

 Page Numbers: 127,128,129

 It is hard to imagine that, as you read this, we are nearly halfway through the year, but there are many events still to go.
-One of the largest events of the year is the AMA Nats in Muncie, Indiana, July 13-16.
-If you have never made it to the Nats, this would be a great year to give the contest a try.
+One of the largest combat events of the year is the AMA Nats in Muncie, Indiana, July 13–16.
+If you have never been to the Nats, this would be a great year to give the contest a try.

 Tools and More

 Last year, I got some string around the hub of my Magnum 15.
 I didn’t have a hub puller and could not get the hub to come off.
-Bob Loescher let me use his.
+Bob Loescher let me use his hub puller.

 Western Event

-Dale was the contest’s promoter and organizer and he has helped popularize Combat in central California.
-I was the event’s contest director.
+Dale was the contest’s promoter and organizer and he has helped popularize combat in central California.
+Andy was the event’s contest director.

-In SSC, first place was won by Bryan Freeman; second place, Aaron Flores; third place, Andy Erwin; and in fourth place was Gabe Martin.
-The Open B winners were Jason Erwin in first place; second place, Aaron Flores; in third place was Dale Soutas; and fourth place, Gabe Martin.
-The Top Gun award for total highest of both classes went to Aaron Flores.
+In SSC, first place was won by Bryan Freeman; second place, Aaron Flores; third place, Andy Erwin; and fourth place, Gabe Martin.
+The Open B winners were Jason Erwin in first place; Aaron Flores in second; Andy Erwin in third; and Gabe Martin in fourth.
+The Top Gun award for the highest total of both classes went to Aaron Flores.

-The Exeter Thunderhawks will be hosting its Thunder Over Exeter 10 Combat event in Exeter, California, on May 9.
+The Exeter Thunderhawks will be hosting their Thunder Over Exeter 10 combat event in Exeter, California, on May 9.

-Thanks, Andy, for the report on Combat in the west.
-Visit the Radio Control Combat Association’s (RCCA) website for a calendar of events scheduled across the country.
+Thanks, Andy, for the report on combat in the West.
+Visit the Radio Control Combat Association (RCCA) website for a calendar of events scheduled across the country.

 Photo Credits